-- I drink coffee (with the caffeine intact) (See study: Caffeine as a protective factor in dementia and Alzheimer’s disease )
+- Drinking coffee or cocoa (with the caffeine intact) (See study: Caffeine as a protective factor in dementia and Alzheimer’s disease )

-- I drink green tea and white tea.
+- Drinking green tea and white tea.
 Its effects are similar to those of coffee, though less robust.
 See study: Green Tea Intake and Risks for Dementia, Alzheimer’s Disease, Mild Cognitive Impairment, and Cognitive Impairment: A Systematic Review

-- I exercise (resistance training and HIIT) See study: Resistance training promotes cognitive and functional brain plasticity in seniors with probable mild cognitive impairment: A 6-month randomized controlled trial
+- Exercising (in particular – resistance training and HIIT) See study: Resistance training promotes cognitive and functional brain plasticity in seniors with probable mild cognitive impairment: A 6-month randomized controlled trial

-- I eat a low sugar diet – including avoiding excess fructose.
+- Eating a low sugar diet – which includes avoiding excess fructose.
 See study: Sugary diet may increase risk of Alzheimer’s disease .

-- I eat lots of salmon, mackerel and sardines (getting lots of Omega 3 and not a lot of Omega 6) See article: Study links omega-3s to improved brain structure, cognition at midlife
+- Eating fatty fish, such as salmon, mackerel and sardines – i.e., getting lots of Omega 3 and not a lot of Omega 6.
+See article: Study links omega-3s to improved brain structure, cognition at midlife

-- I don’t smoke.
-(Smokers are 40% more likely to develop Alzheimer’s.)
+- Not smoking.
+Smokers are 40% more likely to develop Alzheimer’s.
 See article: All you need to know about smoking and dementia)

-- I use an air purifier.
+- Using an air purifier.
 Dirty air is clearly associated with greater odds of dementia.
-And — n0 — houseplants won’t help very much.
-Two air purifiers are always going quietly in every room in my house.
-I’ll also be buying one soon for my car.
+Houseplants (which supposedly clean the air) won’t help very much.
+But air purifiers can and will.
 See article: USC studies show that clean air matters for a healthy brain

-- I was obese, but lost the excess weight.
-There are many ways of losing excess body fat; what worked for me was a combination of fasting, exercise and a high nutrient, moderate carb diet.
-Obesity has been shown in may studies to be a factor in developing dementia.
-The mantra which is gaining momentum in online forums that “It’s impossible to lose weight, you can be fat and healthy — oh, and, obesity is beautiful” is anti-health and pro-dementia.
+- If we’re overweight or obese, losing the excess fat.
+Obesity has been shown in many studies to be a factor in developing dementia.
+The mantra which is gaining momentum in online forums that “It’s impossible to lose weight, and you shouldn’t try anyway, obesity is beautiful, you can be morbidly obese and still be healthy, and it’s all genetic anyway, no one can lose excess body fat” is nonsensical, and promotes dementia.
 See study: Obesity associated with a higher risk for dementia, new study finds

-- I do fasting.
+- Doing some fasting and time restricted eating.
 It has benefits for brain health that go far beyond fat loss.
 See study: Intermittent fasting protects against the deterioration of cognitive function

-- I take phosphatidyl serine – one of the few brain supplements that’s been tested in human studies and shown to improve stress, memory issues, attention disorders, age-related cognitive decline, and dementia.
+- Taking phosphatidyl serine – one of the few brain supplements that’s been tested in human studies and shown to improve stress, memory issues, attention disorders, age-related cognitive decline, and dementia.

-Could I still develop Alzheimer’s or another form or dementia?
+Could you do all of the above, and still develop Alzheimer’s or another form or dementia?

-Sure; anything’s possible.
-But current evidence suggests that my odds are much lower because I’m dong the things listed above.
-I’m no more worried about it than I am about being eaten by a bear or dying from a plane crashing into my house.
+Possibly.
+Other things, such as concussions, can sometimes trigger it.
+But current evidence suggests that your odds will be lower if you’re doing the things listed above.
+I’m doing most of them, and I’m more worried about it than I am about being eaten by a bear or dying from a plane crashing into my house.

-Too many people go. through their lives not exercising; eating high carb, sugary diets; and smoking or breathing polluted air (which could be purified with an inexpensive air purifier.)
-They then going into a panic because their doctors don’t have a magic pill that will somehow make up for the pro-dementia lifestyle choices they’ve been making for decades.
+Too many people go. through their lives not exercising; eating high carb, sugary diets; and smoking or breathing air which could be purified with an inexpensive air purifier, They then going into a panic because their doctors don’t have a magic pill that will somehow make up for the pro-dementia lifestyle choices they’ve been making for decades.

 In fairness, most people are unaware that interventions like the ones I’ve mentioned above will greatly reduce their odds of succumbing to dementia.
-The popular press feeds this panic by constantly repeating the mantra that “doctors can’t do anything to stop Alzheimer’s”, but rarely mentioning that people who are proactive can greatly increase their odds of staying mentally sharp and clear as long as they’re alive.
+The popular press feeds this panic by constantly repeating the mantra that “doctors can’t do anything to stop Alzheimer’s”.
+They’re right that doctors can’t do much about it, doesn’t mean that we can’t.

 Not Medical Advice